fennifith/ExceptionalTraveler/README.md

 }
 ```

 Yep, this is definitely complicated and stupid.
 Just what I needed!
-Now if `mightThrowAnException()` throws an exception, it will overwrite the `ExceptionNotThrownException` being thrown in the original `try` block and replace it with its own `ExceptionThrownException`, altering the flow of the program.
+Now, if `mightThrowAnException()` throws an exception, it will overwrite the `ExceptionNotThrownException` being thrown in the original `try` block and replace it with its own `ExceptionThrownException`, altering the flow of the program.